ggerganov/llama.cpp/SECURITY.md

 ## Reporting a vulnerability

-Beware that none of the topics under [Using jarvis.cpp securely](#using-jarviscpp-securely) are considered vulnerabilities of LLaMA C++.
+Beware that none of the topics under [Using jarvis.cpp securely](#using-jarviscpp-securely) are considered vulnerabilities of JARVIS C++.

 <!-- normal version -->
 However, If you have discovered a security vulnerability in this project, please report it privately. **Do not disclose it as a public issue.** This gives us time to work with you to fix the issue before public exposure, reducing the chance that the exploit will be used before a patch is released.